Healthcare Assistant (HA21) Technical Certificate of Credit

 Campus Locations: Vidalia, Swainsboro

-The Healthcare Assistant (HCA) Technical Certificate of Credit (TCC) provides students with the general core courses and occupational courses for the health science professions Healthcare Technician and Phlebotomy.
-The general studies component develops students' written and oral communication skills and computational skills.
-The occupational courses provide students with a broad background in health science core courses.
+The Healthcare Assistant (HCA) Technical Certificate of Credit (TCC) is a program that provides academic foundations at the diploma level in communications, mathematics, and human relations, as well as technical skills.
 Program graduates are trained in the underlying fundamentals of health care delivery and are well prepared for employment and subsequent upward mobility.

 The program prepares students with classroom training and practice as well as the clinical experiences necessary to work in a variety of settings including hospitals, doctor's offices, clinics, outpatient care centers, family practices, nursing homes, and group practices or to pursue further education in healthcare.